basham/swit-workshop-impact/slides.md

 Communicate across disciples.

 Notes:
 Second, an assumption is unshared when it is not widely known.
 This breakdown easily happens across disciplines.
 For example, a designer may hand off a sketch of an interface to a developer.
-That sketch may include a button that behaves in a certain way that may be obvious to the designer and others in the design community, but it may not be obvious to a developer.
+That sketch may include a button that behaves in a certain way that may be obvious to the designer and other designers, but it may not be obvious to a developer.
 Inevitably, a detail is overlooked which may have been caught earlier in the process.
 This may cause negative effects on the team or even on the end user experience.

 ## Unproved<br>assumptions

-Verify with research.
+Test with research.

 Notes:
 Third, an assumption is unproved when you do not verify that the cause will achieve the desired effect.
 Research helps to test hypothesises.
 You ask questions.
 You gather evidence.
 You analyze.
 If the hypothesis is proven wrong, you adapt and test again.
 If it is proven right, the hypothsis is verified, and you can move forward in confidence.